LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/automations.md

 - **Default User-Friendly Response**: When the bot encounters errors or throws exceptions, many times a default, English-language message of, *"Not able to understand your question.
 Can you please re-phrase it?"* is sent to the user.
 This is also the built-in, default Fallback response, which might confuse the user.

     Use this field to replace the default error/exception message with a user-friendly, meaningful one that satisfies your requirements in terms of substance and language (e.g., you might want to send a response that communicates that an error has occurred and perhaps do so in Spanish).
 To specify a response, click the slider to activate it, enter the text in the field that appears, and save.
 There is no character limit.

     Note that this message doesn't replace or affect the Fallback message or a Fallback dialog, as they serve different purposes.
 Fallback handles when the user's utterance doesn't match a pattern or intent.
 In contrast, this "default user-friendly response" is sent when the bot encounters an error or throws an exception.

+    Finally, also be aware that, during a LivePerson agent escalation, if the escalation fails 4 times, the escalation then stops, and this "default user-friendly response" is sent to the user.
+For more information on escalation failures, see [here](conversation-builder-integrations-liveperson-agent-escalation-integrations.html#handle-transfer-failures).

 ### Export a bot
 Export of an bot creates a JSON file.